Predicting the Weather: Not As Easy As It Looks - Forester Network

 Pre-conference workshops Repairing Entrenched, Incised, and Degraded (Urbanized) Streams – Techniques and Case Studies Monday August 28, 2017 and BMP Selection to Improve Your Watershed Monday August 28, 2017.
 You may register for these without also registering for the annual conference.
 Download the StormCon Conference Program here.

 These predictions, even as they somewhat contradict each other, have gotten amazingly precise.
-Specifically, a report from the Tropical Metrology Project at Colorado State University is calling for “11 named storms, four hurricanes, and two major hurricanes….
+Specifically, a report from the Tropical Meteorology Project at Colorado State University is calling for “11 named storms, four hurricanes, and two major hurricanes….
 This is slightly below the 30-year average of 12 named storms, six hurricanes, and two major hurricanes.
 A major hurricane is one that is Category 3 or stronger.”

 Of course, the report’s authors note, it takes only one poorly placed storm to cause major damage, and there’s no telling yet how many of the storms that do develop will make landfall.
 They point out that in 1992 only six named storms occurred—which sounds like a good thing until we remember that one of them was Hurricane Andrew, a Category 5 storm that is still the most destructive in US history, killing 65 people and causing more than $26 billion in damage.
 Historically, the authors say, there is no strong correlation between the number of storms and how many reach land.
 The CSU prediction “is based on a combination of 29 years of statistical predictors, combined with analog seasons exhibiting similar features of sea-level pressure and sea-surface temperatures in the Atlantic and eastern Pacific Oceans.”